joe-speedboat/workshop.container/01 Container Architecture.md

 Let’s discuss a few key things before we dig deeper
 ### Namespaces
 Docker uses a technology called `namespaces` to provide the isolated workspace called the container.
 When you run a container, Docker creates a set of namespaces for that container.
-These namespaces provide a layer of isolation.
+These namespaces provide a layer of **isolation**.
 Each aspect of a container runs in a separate namespace and its access is limited to that namespace.

 Docker Engine uses namespaces such as the following on Linux:
 -   **_The_** `pid` **_namespace:_** _Process isolation (PID: Process ID)._